fulviabuonanno/design-tokens-wizards/README.md

       Stored in: `outputs/tokens/color` as `color_tokens_{format}.json`
    - Conjure CSS and SCSS files with your tokens as variables.
       Stored in `outputs/css/color/` and `outputs/scss/color/` respectively as: `color_variables_{format}.css` and `color_variables_{format}.scss`
+   - Generate an accessibility report:
+      Stored in: `/reports/accessibility-report.md`

+8. **Review Accessibility**
+   The wizard now includes a comprehensive accessibility analysis:
+   - WCAG compliance check for each color
+   - Contrast ratio calculations
+   - Suggestions for improving non-compliant colors
+   - Detailed report with color usage recommendations
+   - Testing colors both as background and text colors
+   - Support for AAA, AA, and A level compliance checks

-8. **Expand Your Palette**
+9. **Expand Your Palette**
-   Should your creative spirit desire more color magic, simply add “more colors to the same group” and repeat the process.
+   Should your creative spirit desire more color magic, simply add "more colors to the same group" and repeat the process.
 The wizard is always ready to extend your enchanted palette.

-9. **Finalize the Spell**
+10. **Finalize the Spell**
-   Review the output files (listed as updated, saved, or deleted) and relish the magic you’ve created.
+   Review the output files (listed as updated, saved, or deleted) and relish the magic you've created.
 Your design tokens are now fully prepared for integration into your design system.

 ---